What is Cash Application Process in Accounting & O2C | Cash Applications

 Cash application analysts are then tasked with manually identifying these short payments and mapping customer-specific reason codes to the corresponding reason codes within their specific ERP system.
 Companies utilize multiple ERP systems, including SAP, JD Edwards, Microsoft, or legacy systems, each with its unique configurations.

 Analysts also have to handle exceptions or adjust the file as necessary before posting it to the appropriate ERP systems.
+Delays or errors can negatively impact customer trust, reporting accuracy, and overall business relationships.

 How to Achieve Hyper-efficiency in Cash Application?

 In a growing enterprise, manual cash application becomes unsustainable.
-Tools including OCR, auto-cash engines, and robotic process automation (RPA) help relieve companies of repetitive and manual process tasks, but their limitations still require much human intervention.
-With gaining control on cash becoming more critical than ever, AI-powered cash application can help achieve hyper-efficiency.
+Tools including OCR, auto-cash engines, and robotic process automation (RPA) help relieve companies of repetitive and manual process tasks, but their limitations still require significant human intervention.

-Using ai in cash application for your businesses
+Using AI in cash application for your businesses

 The solution can empower businesses to achieve 90% and above auto-match rates while drastically reducing the time and effort involved with manual cash application processing.
 It even automates dispute resolution as well, supported by Gia – Emagia’s AI-powered Digital Finance Assistant.